 We know the world is changing, but one thing remains the same: Ocean’s Reach is the perfect place in which to leave your anxieties behind and simply relax amid one of Mother Nature’s most beautiful seascapes.

 We look forward to your visit and hope to see you soon!

 PLEASE NOTE: For any new reservation made after August 1, 2020, we will be reverting back to our normal 60-day cancellation policy, which states that as long as you cancel your reservation 60 days or more ahead of your arrival date, we will refund all monies paid to Ocean’s Reach for the reservation, with the exception of our $50 processing charge.
-We had relaxed our cancellation policy in early spring when COVID-19 started, but five months later, we feel that everyone should now understand the risks associated with traveling during the pandemic and take those risks into account when making their travel decisions.
+We had relaxed our cancellation policy in early spring when COVID-19 started, but we feel that everyone should now understand the risks associated with traveling during the pandemic and take those risks into account when making their travel decisions.